EDRN/PublicPortal/INSTALL.rst

     For example::

         ./deploy.py --existing-install=/home/edrn/edrn-portal-4.2.0 edrn.nci.nih.gov

+You will be prompted to the EDRN LDAP password.
+Contact a member of the EDRN Informatics Center to find out what it is.
+(To avoid being prompted, add the -l or --ldap-password option.)

 The deployment script will check dependencies and system configuration, download the EDRN portal software and its related packages, and configure them